Dismissal Without Cause in Ontarioachkarlaw-admin

 - You have refused a reasonable alternative employment opportunity

-- You have not been employe for more than three months
+- You have not been an employee for more than three months

 - Asking an employer to comply with or asking questions about the ESA